SineVFX/TopDownEffectsDoc/CustomVertexStreams.md

 ### DissolveParticleGroundPacked:

 * **Custom1.X / UV0.Z** - Random value for each particle, to make them look slightly different
-* **Custom1.Y / UV0.W** - Secondary Mask (Appear/Initialize) progress, use this to make effect appear
+* **Custom1.Y / UV0.W** - Secondary Mask (Appear/Initialize) progress, use this to make the effect appear
 * **Custom1.Z / UV1.X** - Dissolve progress, used to control the dissolve effect
-* **Custom1.W / UV1.Y** - Emission Multiplier, control the emission power over lifetime
+* **Custom1.W / UV1.Y** - Emission Multiplier, control the emission power over a lifetime
-* **Custom2.X / UV1.Z** - Lava Appear progress, control the appearence of lava
+* **Custom2.X / UV1.Z** - Lava Appear progress, control the appearance of lava

 ### FakeTrailAndMeshFireParticles:

-* **Custom1.X / UV0.Z** - Control the U gradient mask, used for fade in and fade out effects of the fire
+* **Custom1.X / UV0.Z** - Control the U gradient mask, used for fade-in and fade-out effects of the fire
 * **Custom1.Y / UV0.W** - Custom UV offset animation, moving the whole fire mask texture, used to make moving fire trail look more realistic
 * **Custom1.Z / UV1.X** - Random value for each particle, to make them look slightly different